 Welcome to WanderWisdom

-!
-A community of adventurers, travelers, and wanderers who come together to share experience and knowledge about exploring all over the world.
-From the lush green hills of Ireland, to the golden coast of California, to the Wizarding World of Harry Potter, this is the place to write about where to visit, how to get where you’re going, what not to miss, and most importantly, to share with readers the awe and reverence that going somewhere new inspires within us all.
+—a community of adventurers, travelers, and wanderers who come together to share experience and knowledge about exploring all over the world.
+From the lush green hills of Ireland, to the golden coast of California and the Wizarding World of Harry Potter, this is the place to write about where to visit, how to get where you’re going, and what not to miss.
+Most importantly, this is the place to share the awe and reverence that going somewhere new inspires in us all.

-To write for WanderWisdom, authors must comply with HubPages’s Editorial Policy, which can be found on our HubPages’s Editorial Policy page.
-In addition to these requirements, we have listed below some recommendations and tips on how to craft high quality articles for this particular site.
+To write for WanderWisdom, authors must comply with HubPages’s Editorial Policy.
+In addition to the requirements listed there, here are some recommendations and tips on how to craft high-quality articles for this particular site.

 What We Like to See:

 - Map Consolidation: While it is not required to include a map in every article, some authors like to include multiple.
-If so, it is best to consolidate locations listed in the article into one or two map capsules as opposed to one different map for every location.
+If so, it is best to consolidate locations listed in the article into one or two map capsules as opposed to a different map for every location.
+You can include up to 10 different locations in a single Map Capsule.
 Here is an example.

 What to Avoid:

-- Uninformed Promotion: Similar to products, recommendations for the services of merchants or lodging should only be included if the author has personal experience with the particular service and can give an unbiased review.
+- Uninformed Promotion: Similar to products, recommendations for merchants and lodging should only be included if the author has personal experience with them and can give an unbiased review.
 Authors shouldn’t recommend something to readers that they haven’t tried as this can reduce reader trust.

-- Purely Personal Content: Articles should not be solely comprised of personal anecdotes, stories, or itineraries.
-While personal travel stories can be interesting, we are looking for pieces that will help readers who are looking to plan a trip.
-This means it is best when an author can strike a fine balance of concrete information and personal experience in order to help readers plan a trip and make it their own.
-Articles that don’t strike this balance and instead just tell a travel story are better suited for other platforms such as blogs.
+- Purely Personal Content: For the most part, articles should not be solely comprised of personal anecdotes, stories, or itineraries.
+While personal travel stories can be interesting—and may be fit for our travelogue category—we are primarily looking for pieces that will help readers who are looking to plan a trip.
+This means it is best when an author can strike a fine balance between concrete information and personal experience in order to help readers plan a trip and make it their own.

 Here are some examples of articles on WanderWisdom that exhibit the type of high-quality work we wish to see on the site: